Erimi- Laonin tou Porakou: University of Siena

-The Department of Antiquities, Ministry of Transport, Communications and Works announces the completion of the 2019 excavation season of the Italian Erimi Archaeological Project at Erimi-Laonin tou Porakou, where a team from the University of Torino, directed by Dr. Luca Bombardieri, successfully investigated an extended area of the Middle Bronze Age settlement.
+The Department of Antiquities, Ministry of Transport, Communications and Works announces the completion of the 2021 fieldwork season of the Italian Erimi Archaeological Project at Laonin tou Porakou, where a team from the University of Siena, directed by Prof. Luca Bombardieri, successfully investigated an extended area of the Middle Bronze Age settlement.

-The ancient site is located on a high plateau on the eastern Kouris river bank, covering an average area of 2 hectares.
-Seven relevant coeval contexts different in use and function have been cleared in 2019 both in the workshop complex and in the residential quarter.
+The ancient site is located on a high plateau on the eastern Kouris river bank.
+During the 2021 season, four relevant coeval contexts different in use and function have been excavated, aiming to clarify aspects of the ideology and social development of the prehistoric community of Erimi.

-The 2019 fieldwork season involved a team of archaeologists of the University of Torino, 2019 an anthropologist from the University of Sheffield, an archaeobotanist from the Cyprus Institute and a team of three restorers from the University of West Attica in Athens (Architectural Conservation Lab) and the Getty Conservation Program.
+The fieldwork season involved a team of archaeologists of the University of Siena and Pisa, with a joint support of an archaeobotanist from Τhe Cyprus Institute and a team of two restorers from the Conservation School of the University of Torino.

 The fieldwork was carried out under permit and thanks to the scientific collaboration of the Department of Antiquities of Cyprus, in an on-going positive collaboration with the staff of the Archaeological Museum of the Lemesos District as well as of the Local Archaeological Kourion Museum, Episkopi.